 5 Differences Between Alkaline Water & Reverse Osmosis

 There is often confusion around the differences between alkaline water and reverse osmosis.
-This may be due to the fact that people often associate alkaline water with ioniser machines, which is not always the case of course.
-Here we are talking about countertop alkaline water filters, which don't require any huge costs or electricity usage.
+This may be because people often associate alkaline water with ioniser machines, which is not always the case.
+Here, we're talking about countertop alkaline water filters, which don't require any huge costs or electricity usage.

 What is Reverse Osmosis (RO)?

-Reverse Osmosis uses a semi-permable membrane system to remove ions, particles and molecules from water.
-This type of water filtration technology filters to a micron size of 0.0001.
+Reverse Osmosis uses a semi-permeable membrane system to remove ions, particles and molecules from water this type of water filtration technology filters to a micron size of 0.0001.

-This is done using hydraulic pressure to push the water through the system and separate the molecules, meaning that electricity is usually required to power this form of filtration.
+Hydraulic pressure pushes the water through the system and separates the molecules, meaning that electricity is usually required to power this form of filtration.

 1. Alkaline Water filtration does not require electricity

-As we previously alluded to, reverse osmosis requires electricity to power the hydraulic pressure required to treat the water and remove particles such a small micron size.
+As we previously alluded, reverse osmosis requires electricity to power the hydraulic pressure needed to treat the water and remove particles at such a small micron size.
 Along with the comparatively expensive cost of a reverse osmosis system, this makes alkaline water a much more viable alternative economically.

-Typically, a countertop filter will be much easier to setup than a reverse osmosis system too.
+Typically, a countertop filter will be much easier to set up than a reverse osmosis system.

 Learn more about how to make sustainable alkaline water.